jlacar/jlacar.github.io/kotlin/0to1in5.md

 val input = readInput("Day01")
 println(part1(input))
 ```
-One final run and I get my solution result, which for my data set, is 421
+One final run and I get my solution result, which was 421 for my data set.

-## Close out: add the final solution guardrail
+## Close out: add the final solution guardrail and claim your gold star

-Finally, I add a guardrail for my final solution, to support further refactoring.
+Finally, I add a guardrail for my final solution, to fully protect myself from regressions during future attempts to
+refactor.

 ```kotlin
 val input = readInput("Day01")
 part1(input).also(::println).also { check(it == 421) } // verified solution
 ```
+With the final answer to Part 1 copied to my clipboard, I went back to the Advent of Code website to claim my gold star.

 That's it.
 It took longer for me to write about it than to actually do it.
 In real time, the whole process took about 5
 minutes (maybe less).
-You might call that process a quick-and-dirty TDD with the `check()` being my test that was
-driving the whole process.
+I don't know if you could call that process TDD but it certainly was incremental and involved a
+lot of feedback.
+And that, my friends, is how you eat an elephant in Kotlin: one small bite at a time with plenty of
+feedback.

 ### [<< Previous article](kotlin-oneliners.md)